AM-ash-OR-AM-I/midsem-answer/answer/ems_endsems.md

 ### 1. Write the scope and importance of Environmental Study

-Scope:
-Environmental studies is a multidisciplinary field that covers aspects of biology, geology, chemistry, physics, engineering, sociology, health, anthropology, economics, statistics, computers, and philosophy.
-It deals with every issue that affects an organism and seeks practical answers to making human civilization sustainable on the earth’s finite resources.
-It also encompasses the study of natural landscapes and the impact of human activities on them, as well as the interdependence of our daily lives with the environment.

-Importance:
-The importance of environmental studies cannot be overstated.
-It is vital for the future of mankind, as the degradation of our environment is linked to continuing problems of pollution, loss of forests, solid waste disposal, economic productivity, national and ecological security.
-It is also crucial for preventing disasters and managing environmental hazards.
-Additionally, with the increasing levels of global warming, depletion of the ozone layer, and loss of biodiversity, it is critical for every citizen of the earth to have a clear understanding of environmental concerns and adopt sustainable development practices.
-Furthermore, India, being a biodiverse country, must prioritize environmental conservation to protect its rich biodiversity and resources.
+Scope of Environmental Studies

+Multidisciplinary: Covers biology, geology, chemistry, physics, engineering, sociology, health, anthropology, economics, statistics, computers, and philosophy.
+Focus: Issues affecting organisms and practical solutions for sustainability on finite resources.
+Study Areas: Natural landscapes, human impact, and interdependence with the environment.
+Importance of Environmental Studies

+Essential for humanity’s future and ecological security.
+Addresses pollution, deforestation, waste disposal, and economic productivity.
+Critical for disaster prevention and hazard management.
+Tackles global warming, ozone depletion, and biodiversity loss.
+Promotes sustainable practices for citizens.
+India: Vital for conserving rich biodiversity and resources.

 - Source: [30, 32, 16, 34]